aaytorr/social-paradise-sqli/README.md

 ## 🙏 Acknowledgments

 This project is based on the original "Social Paradise" source code.
 A big thank you to the original authors and contributors for laying the groundwork.

+## 🛠 How to Setup

+Follow these steps to get "Social Paradise SQLi" up and running:

+### 📋 Prerequisites

+- PHP 8.0 or higher
+- MySQL Database
+- Necessary dependencies to run PHP and MySQL

+### 🚀 Installation

+1. **Upload Files**: Transfer all the project files to your server.
+2. **Database Setup**: Access your MySQL database (e.g., using phpMyAdmin) and import the `database.sql` file.
+3. **Configuration**: Navigate to `Global.php` and update the following variables with your database details:
+   - `$host`
+   - `$username`
+   - `$password`
+   - `$database`

+### 📌 Notes

+- **Maintenance Page**: If you encounter a maintenance page, the password is "speaknow13".
+A nod to Taylor Swift's album "Speak Now".
+Don't forget to stream "Speak Now - Taylor's Version"! 🎶
+- **Admin Account**: The default admin account is "Isaac".
+If you're unable to access it, simply create a new account and copy its password hash to the "Isaac" account using phpMyAdmin or your preferred database management tool.
+This is a workaround due to the project's incomplete state, especially regarding the permission system which originally used usernames for certain permissions.